nhshackday/nhshackday.github.io/tools/organiser-notes/index.md

 Things we are willing to do for sponsors:

-* Repeatedly mention throughout the event how wonderful we think they are
+* Repeatedly[1] mention throughout the event how wonderful we think they are
 * Include them on the list of sponsors on the website
 * Mention and thank them as part of emails in the run-up to the event